IEH Academy

 • Verify contractor performance and maintain appropriate records for audits and inspections

-• Apply industry best practices for ongoing monitoring, re-evaluation, and continuous improvement of contractor control programs
+• Apply best practices for ongoing monitoring, re-evaluation, and maintenance of contractor control programs

 Screenshot of course on Contractor Control Programs for Food Facilities.